 - Photos, videos and graphics are communication tools, not merely decoration for the page.
 They should convey information and provide visual interest by breaking up text.

 - Please resize large images and files for use on the web.
 The size of a graphic refers to the amount of memory it requires.
-A graphic's size is determined not only by height and width but also by how color information is encoded, which is determined by the file format.
-Web graphics typically use two formats: GIF or JPG.
-Use GIFs for line art or images that have clear distinctions between lines and between colors.
+A graphic's size is determined not only by height and width but also by how color information is encoded, which is determined by the file format, which most often should be JPG.